 A reduction in charge may be possible if this is your first DUI conviction, no accident or damage occurred, your BAC was barely over the legal limit, or if the prosecution does not have sufficient evidence.

 The DUI defense attorneys at The Farrish Law Firm, L.P.A. may be able to help you reduce your DUI charge to reckless driving.
-Our experienced Ohio and Kentucky defense lawyers will examine every detail of your case to get you the best outcome.
+Our experienced Ohio defense lawyers will examine every detail of your case to get you the best outcome.
 Your interests are our interests.
 Contact our Cincinnati office today.